Everyone considering going to Georgia for such reasons as backpacking or hiking or mountain climbing, please be advised!

-The history of climbing this fairy mountain goes to the ancient times when Svanetians - mountain hunters and born climbers were hunting mountain goats in the mountains of Mestia region, in the heart of small and unaccessible country - Svanetia.
-The slopes of Svanetian mountain Range are densely covered with woods where until now you canmeet all kind of wild animals, higher meadows are exceptionally good as summer pastures where locals live the warm season with their cows.
+The history of climbing this fairy mountain goes to the ancient times when Svanetians - mountain hunters and born climbers were hunting mountain goats in the mountains of Mestia region, in the heart of small and inaccessible country - Svanetia.
+The slopes of Svanetian mountain Range are densely covered with woods where until now you can meet all kinds of wild animals, higher meadows are exceptionally good as summer pastures where locals live the warm season with their cows.

 Laila massive is heavily glaciated and allows all types of alpine climbing and trekking.
 Mountains of Svanetian Range are not explored yet by climbers and there are still some beautiful unnamed peaks of the height about 3400-3700m which are waiting for the first alpinist who will get to their tops.

 North Layla 3976 m, Douglas Freshfield, Pauel, 1888

 Access to Mount Layla is not easy.
 From Tbilisi you can take a regular bus or taxi to Mestia - it is 8-10 hours drive, or there is an option to take a seat on the small plane which flies from Zugdidi to Mestia, but it is not regular flight.
 From Mestia it is 40 min drive to Zkhumari village, from which begins the trail to upper pastures.
 First camping is normally done at the flat place higher than the shepherd's hut.
 The hut is occupated during the summer months with the very friendly people from whom you always can buy fresh milk, cheese, bread.
 The people are extremely hospitable, it is not a problem to stay with them for a night.

 Above the hut you can see the visible lowering in the range - it is Layla Pass.
 The slight trail goes through that pass to another valley from which the summit of Layla can be attempted.
 There are no trails or marked paths higher than the last stone hut behind the Layla Pass.